okonomichiyaki/supercat/070-construction.md

 ✦ Are any loyal buildings controlled by a rival?

-✦ <!-- Build city priority=5 --> Does bot have <ins>unbuilt cities</ins> and at least one <ins>claim</ins>?

-- Build cities at <ins>claims</ins>
-- Only Build <ins>double city</ins> if winning a declared ambition and uncovering power bonus

-✦ Can bot Build or Repair to take control of rival building?
 - <!-- priority=4 --> Can bot Build or Repair to change control?

+✦ <!-- priority=5 --> Can bot Build cities?

 - Prefer:
-	- take control if possible
-	- otherwise neutralize control
+	- only Build <ins>double city</ins> if winning a declared ambition and uncovering power bonus

+✦ <!-- priority=10 --> Can bot Build or Repair to take control of a rival building?

-✦ Can bot Build or Repair to defend any undefended buildings?
+✦ <!-- priority=10.5 --> Can bot Build to defend an undefended building?

-- Build or Repair until at least 1 fresh ship defending planets with buildings

 ✦ <!-- priority=11 --> Can bot Build any ships?